autr/git-filter-repo-warning/README.md

 # Strong Warning

 It is my personal view that this is a [RTFM](https://en.wikipedia.org/wiki/RTFM) honey-trap.

+Do not be taken in by description of it's functionality as "Quick" and "Simple".

 ## Example